Who are we?

 Mahasin is a children’s librarian in the San Francisco Bay Area.
 Prior to working in libraries, Mahasin taught middle and high school social studies and also worked for non-profits.
 Mahasin earned an AB in Political Science from Brown University and her MLIS from San Jose State University’s School of Information.

 In 2016, Mahasin was selected as an ALA Spectrum Scholar and also received the California Library Association’s Begun Scholarship, which is awarded to library school students who demonstrate a commitment to becoming children’s or young adult librarians in a California public library.

-Mahasin was recently elected to serve on the 2022 Coretta Scott King Award jury, administered through the Ethnic and Multicultural Information Exchange Round Table (EMIERT) and ALA.
-Mahasin is currently serving on the ALSC Membership Committee.
+Mahasin is serving on the 2022 Coretta Scott King Award jury, administered through the Ethnic and Multicultural Information Exchange Round Table (EMIERT) and ALA.
+Because of her role on the jury, Mahasin will not be commenting on, posting, contributing, or participating in discussion of any CSK eligible 2021 published books.
+Mahasin has served on the ALSC Membership Committee.
 Mahasin formerly served as co-Secretary of the Association of Children’s Librarians of Northern California (ACL).
 She is a member of the Association for Library Service to Children (ALSC), the Black Caucus of the American Library Association (BCALA), the California Library Association (CLA), the Public Library Association (PLA), the Young Adult Library Services Association (YALSA), and EMIERT.

 A native Georgian who reps the Peach State whenever she can, Mahasin is a second-generation African American Muslim.
 She prefers the use of the Quranic Arabic term “khimar”, or the English “headscarf”, to refer to her own crown, historically used terms in some African American Muslim communities.